 Many forms of scale insects are common on bay laurel.
 To prevent them from moving in, spray with horticultural oil.
 An application in February is ideal for preventing early spring scale.
-Spray again in the late fall, and once near Christmas.
-Use neem oil to treat outbreaks between the horticultural oil applications.
+Spray again in the late fall and once more near Christmas.
+Use neem oil to treat outbreaks between horticultural oil applications.

 Aphids are also present, and they can spread downy mildew, a common disease.
 These can be wiped out with horticultural oil, neem oil, or insecticidal soap.

 An assortment of brown beetles, including the Asiatic garden beetle, live on twigs and gnaw holes in leafy material.
-These half-inch long beetles can rapidly cause browning of leaves and can defoliate the branches.
-These can be hard to combat without chemical insecticides, but a strain of BT known as Bacillus thurigiensis galleriae works surprisingly well to eliminate both the beetles and their grubs.
+These half-inch-long beetles can rapidly cause browning of leaves and can defoliate the branches.
+These can be hard to combat without chemical insecticides, but a strain of BT known as Bacillus thuringiensis galleriae works surprisingly well to eliminate both the beetles and their grubs.